payaljindal1308/AI-AssistedDeveloperToolkit/README.md

 #  AI-Assisted Developer Toolkit

+## Overview

-This is a Python application that assists a developer in various tasks and makes it easy for them to write code.
-It utilizes the LangChain library, which provides a framework for working with language models such as OpenAI's GPT-3.5.
+This Python application is designed to assist developers in various tasks, making it easier for them to write code.
+It leverages the LangChain library, which serves as a framework for working with language models like OpenAI's GPT-3.5.
+The application offers the following functionalities:

-1. It generates SQL queries based on user input.
+SQL Query Generation: Users can input their requirements, and the application generates SQL queries based on the given input.

-2. It also helps the developer write the testcases for a given function in python.
-3. It helps developer generate a full application code by specifying the application details in prompt, language to be used and directory name in which to save the app.
+Test Case Generation: The application aids developers in writing test cases for a specific Python function.
+This feature automates the process and saves time for the developer.

+Application Code Generation: By providing necessary details such as application specifications, desired programming language, and directory name for saving the app, developers can generate a complete application code.

+## Experimentation and Examples

+The "experiments" directory contains different approaches and iterations taken during the development of this application.
+These files showcase the experimentation process and demonstrate how the application evolved over time.

+Additionally, the "examples_generated" directory showcases some example applications that have been generated using the code generator feature.
+These examples serve as a reference and demonstrate the capabilities of the application in creating functional code for various applications.

+Overall, the application serves as a valuable toolkit for developers, providing assistance in SQL query generation, test case writing, and complete application code generation.
+The experimentation and example directories further illustrate the evolution and effectiveness of the application.

 ## Prerequisites